-Select bacteria such as Aq.
+Select bacteria such as Aq,

-Td, Tf, Pg, Pi, & Fn can leak from blood vessels in MUSCULOSKELETAL the gums and travel to the heart, where cholesterol and other lipids deposit.
-These The periodontal bacteria Pg, bacteria can incite inflammation in arteries, and arthritis.
+Td, Tf, Pg, Pi, & Fn can JOINT AND leak from blood vessels in MUSCULOSKELETAL the gums and travel to the HEALTH heart, where cholesterol and other lipids deposit.
+These The periodontal bacteria Pg, bacteria can incite Fn, & Ec are a cause of inflammation in arteries, and arthritis.
 The oral inflammation if occluded, cause a heart caused by these bacteria also attack.
-A goal of treatment is to minimize the levels of these bacteria as much and combined with changes in a as long as possible. persons immunity, may result in chronic joint diseases like
+A goal of treatment is leads to total body to minimize the levels of inflammation which, these bacteria as much and combined with changes in a as long as possible. persons immunity, may result in chronic joint diseases like rheumatoid arthritis.